Looking for help with your list?

 Mailchimp lists are now called audiences.
 They include the same data and functionality as before, along with valuable new insights about your contacts.
 As we introduce this change over time, you’ll notice fewer places where we still say list.
 Learn more about this change.

-To use a custom signup form on your website that transmits subscriber data to your Mailchimp list, you'll need to add some Mailchimp information to your form code.
-You'll locate the form action, user ID, list ID, and input name elements in your hosted Mailchimp form, and insert them into the form you host on your website.
+To use a custom signup form on your website that transmits subscriber data to your Mailchimp audience, you'll need to add some Mailchimp information to your form code.
+You'll locate the form action, user ID, audience ID, and input name elements in your hosted Mailchimp form, and insert them into the form you host on your website.

 This is an advanced feature and is recommended for users familiar with custom coding.
 Contact your developer, or hire a Mailchimp Expert if you need assistance.

 In this article, you'll learn where to find this information.

 Access the Mailchimp Form Code

 - If you have more than one audience, click the Current audience drop-down and choose the one you want to work with.

 - Click the Manage Audience drop-down and choose Signup forms.

 - Select Form builder.

 - Highlight and copy the Signup form URL.